carpentries-incubator/ml4bio-workshop/_extras/guide.md

     *This example does not appear to have any data leakage.*
     *The data was properly split into a training and validation set, and the best model was chosen without looking at the testing set.*
     *Thus, we can trust that the performance on the testing set would represent performance on new data given to the model.*

+After the scenarios, if there is time talk about cross validation but if there is not just mention the figure as an additional resource.

+#### Training

+This is mostly showing how the software works.
+And some terminology.

+Mention how hyperparameters work and encourage participants ot experiment with them.

+If participants seem lively it might be nice to ask participants to post the highest accuracy they can get in the chat.

+Be sure to show and explain the data plot and talk about what a decision boundary is.

+Feel free to skip the poll here if it doesn't feel useful in the moment.

+#### Test and predict

+There is not much to do here, just emphasize how the software enforces the train the train test split and note that many peoples performance probably when down a bit.

 ## Evaluating a model